rudnitski/streaming-grocery-cursor/README.md

 ### 4. Using the Voice Feature

+1. **First Time Use**:
-1. Click the "Start Recording" button to begin voice capture
+   - Click the "Start Recording" button
-2. Allow microphone access when prompted by your browser
+   - Grant microphone permission when prompted by your browser
+   - The app will automatically connect to GPT-4o and start listening

+2. **Subsequent Uses**:
+   - Click "Start Recording" to instantly connect and start recording
+   - No permission request needed (already granted)

+3. **During Conversation**:
-3. Speak into your microphone
+   - Speak naturally into your microphone
-4. Watch as GPT-4o's responses appear in real-time
+   - Watch as GPT-4o's responses appear in real-time
+   - Button shows "Stop Recording" with a pulsing animation

+4. **Ending Session**:
-5. Click "Stop Recording" to end the session
+   - Click "Stop Recording" to cleanly disconnect
+   - Connection status updates to show disconnected state

+**Button States**:
+- **"Start Recording"** - Ready to begin (green)
+- **"Requesting Permission..."** - Asking for microphone access (orange)
+- **"Connecting..."** - Establishing WebRTC connection (orange)
+- **"Stop Recording"** - Active and listening (red with pulse animation)
+- **"Stopping..."** - Disconnecting (orange)
+- **"Error - Try Again"** - Something went wrong (red)

 ## Project Structure